Panfilo Lacson: Anti-pork advocacy

+Failed and Ghost Flood Control Projects

+On July 25, 2025, Lacson posted on X that while the Department of Public Works and Highways (DPWH) has spent an estimated P2 trillion for flood management for the past 15 years – or P350 million a day, the flooding problem still persists.
+He added half of the P2 trillion may have been lost to corruption.
+Lacson called for a long-term, integrated master planning for flood control, as well as certainty of punishment against those involved in the botched flood control programs.

+On August 20, 2025, Lacson delivered a privilege speech titled "Flooded Gates of Corruption," where he detailed the greed behind the corruption that led to substandard, failed and ghost flood control projects in several parts of the country, and called for "greed control" to address the problem.

+In his privilege speech, Lacson detailed various bribes that deducted from a project's costs, with only 40 percent of the cost actually going to the project - thus forcing contractors to use substandard materials or work.
+He tagged Bulacan as one of the most notorious areas where such flood control projects are located.
+Politicians get a lion's share of the kickbacks from such projects in collusion with contractors and corrupt public works officials, he added.
+At least one member of the House of Representatives, Oriental Mindoro's 1st congressional district Rep. Arnan Panaligan, figured in Lacson's privilege speech.
+Panaligan denied involvement in the questionable flood projects.

 Capital punishment

 Lacson had been pushing for the restoration of the death penalty, filing a bill seeking to "re-impose the death penalty on certain heinous crimes" in 2019.
 After he entered the presidential race in the upcoming 2022 presidential election, however, he reversed his decision on the issue after watching the film The Life of David Gale.
 As a presidential aspirant, Lacson vowed to retract the death penalty bill he filed before the Senate "if it's still there", arguing that "it is more important to save the life of someone innocent and convicted than to execute someone who is really convicted and proven to have committed a crime".

 Exposing "Tara (payoffs)" system at the Bureau of Customs

 On August 23, 2017, Lacson delivered a privilege speech at the Senate, where he narrated details of corruption at the Bureau of Customs.
 This led to Faeldon being cited in contempt by the Senate Blue Ribbon Committee after he refused to testify in the probe on illegal drugs.

 On September 28, Lacson filed charges against Faeldon and several others before the Office of the Ombudsman over rice smuggling in March 2017.